Safe + Sound Week

 Planning and promoting your event can help make it a success.
 OSHA provides a lot of tools and resources that you can use so you don’t have to spend valuable time creating something from nothing.
 There are so many items to choose from including event agendas, checklists, invitations, and flyers; logos, web badges, posters, banners, and decals; press releases, proclamations, articles, and emails; social media shareables and tips; and materials for recruiting other participants.
 All of these can be found on the Safe + Sound Week web page.

 After you’ve completed your events, don’t forget to download a certificate to recognize your company and your workers.

-Awareness campaigns, such as this one, offer a great opportunity to safety management, business owners and business management to highlight the importance and commitment the organization has to worker safety.
+Awareness campaigns, such as this one, offer a great opportunity to safety management, business owners and team leaders to highlight the importance and commitment the organization has to worker safety.
 It doesn’t take a lot of time, money or resources to participate.
 At minimum, consider an email from management to the staff, a brief safety meeting or a sign on the central bulletin board.

 If your organization does not yet have a safety meeting program in place, Safe + Sound Week would be a great time to let your employees understand the organization’s commitment to safety by starting a regular safety meeting or toolbox talk schedule.

 We believe that access to a proven safety meeting program shouldn’t cost companies thousands of dollars.
 Companies shouldn’t have to make a decision between safety training and making payroll.
 With our low monthly subscription, every company (no matter how many employees!) gets everything we have to offer, without the expensive bill.
 Use as many safety topics as you need, as often as you want!